 Sparkling wines or champagnes come in a varying range of sweetness and acidity.
 The buttery, yeast notes often found in sparkling wine pair well with rich, caramelized or flaky, buttery desserts.
 Whether you prefer firm, well-structured bubbles or simply soft effervescence, sparkling wines can be very versatile when it comes to dessert pairings.

 The creamy richness of cheesecake topped with fresh, summer-ripened berries and a crumbly, Graham cracker crust adds sweetness on the palate to balance the dryness of the sparkling wine.
 The bubbles will also offer a pleasant reprieve from the rich and velvety texture of the cheesecake.
-Delight your guests with the Eli strawberry cheesecake and a glass of prosecco or Asti spumante.
+Delight your guests with strawberry cheesecake and a glass of prosecco or Asti spumante.
 The buttery, shortbread cookie crust will be the perfect accompaniment to the extra dry Italian sparkling wine.